juseg/alps/articles/erosion/response-referee1.md

 Our calculations indeed produce locally high cumulative erosion potential in the aforementioned crystalline massifs.
-More accurate modelling of small-scale glaciers would be needed to answer your question.
+More accurate modelling of small-scale glaciers would be needed to provide an accurate answer to your question.
 Steep topography, though, is likely to be part of the explanation.
 A more substantial discussion of the high erosion potential values in these areas and the model limitations that hinder interpretation was added in the "age of the glacial landscape" subsection.